This project is now closed.

 Project partners

-The project involves sustained consultation with coordination bodies, including OCHA, relevant clusters, INGO fora, CSO platforms, as well as donors, UN agencies, international NGOs and Syrian civil society organisations.
-ACAPS will build on existing relationships to ensure that Syrian perspectives are systematically included in analysis and planning.
+The project involved sustained consultation with coordination bodies, including OCHA, relevant clusters, INGO fora, CSO platforms, as well as donors, UN agencies, international NGOs and Syrian civil society organisations.
+ACAPS built on existing relationships to ensure that Syrian perspectives are systematically included in analysis and planning.

-Outputs will be made publicly accessible through a dedicated SABA page on the ACAPS website, linked via UKHIH and ELRHA platforms, and datasets uploaded to the Humanitarian Data Exchange (HDX).
+Outputs were made publicly accessible through a dedicated SABA page on the ACAPS website, linked via UKHIH and ELRHA platforms, and datasets uploaded to the Humanitarian Data Exchange (HDX).